kailiang-zhong/kailiang-zhong.github.io/static/media/about.4dbe08d29d9117de3bfb.md

 # 爱好｜ I like

-- Running
 - Swimming
 - [知乎](https://www.zhihu.com/people/zhong-xian-sheng-4-44/posts)
 - Music
 - Photography

-# 去过的地方｜Travel / Geography
+# 去过的地方｜Travel ｜ Geography

-- I am from originally from Guangdong province, China.
+- I was born in Guangdong province and I am a native Cantonese.
 - In 2020, I visited: Singapore, Malaysia.
 - In 2018, I visited: Thailand.